Survivors of Suicide: A Support Group Leader's Handbook, 2019 (PDF/2.4 Megabytes)

-Responding to Suicide Clusters on College Campuses, 2015 (SAMHSA Webinar/Parts 1 and 2)
+Responding to Suicide Clusters on College Campuses, 2015 (SAMHSA Webinar/Parts 1 & 2/opens new window)

 This resource is intended for use by colleges and universities that are affected by and/or want to be prepared for campus crises and campus deaths.

-Responding To Suicide: Resources on Campus Based Suicide Postvention, 2010 (PDF .244 MB)
+Responding To Suicide: Resources on Campus Based Suicide Postvention, 2010 (PDF/.244 Megabytes)

 A list of additional post suicide resources and research.

-After A Suicide: Recommendations for Religious Services & Other Public Memorial Observances, 2004 (PDF .935 MB)
+After A Suicide: Recommendations for Religious Services & Other Public Memorial Observances, 2004 (PDF/.935 Megabytes)